New Killer America: Background, recording and promotion

-"Blow Up", "Goodbye", "Kill Control", "Sunshine", "Waste" and "What You Say" were all rerecorded for the album, having previously appeared on the demo which caught the attention of RCA Records.
+"Blow Up", "Goodbye", "Kill Control", "Sunshine", "Waste" and "What You Say" were all rerecorded for New Killer America, having previously appeared on the 1999 demo which caught the attention of RCA Records.

+The album was recorded at the same Orlando studio that was being used by teen pop artists such as Britney Spears and NSYNC.
 Regarding the making of the album, guitarist/keyboardist Brian Milner stated in April 2001 "We had most of the songs done and then we did preproduction and met with Ulrich Wild.
 He came to Orlando where we live and spent a few weeks going over the songs and getting them ready.
 He was like, ‘Look, this is going to go on a recording forever.
 This is your first album, so make sure it’s what you want to come out.’
 We did a lot of preproduction, worked it out and did what I think is a pretty kickass record."
+The rerecorded versions of the 7 demo tape songs featured more of a synthesizer-laden sound, which could also be heard on new songs created for the album, such as "Isolated".
+Drummer Will Hunt later said, "with the keyboards, we didn't want to be industrial, we wanted to be more like if the Deftones had a car-wreck with The Cars."
-The album had already been completed by the summer of 2000, despite eventually being released in the spring of 2001.

-A music video for "Waste" was filmed in 2000.
+The album had already been completed by the summer of 2000, and was originally scheduled to be released that year, despite eventually being released in the spring of 2001.
+A music video for the single "Waste" was filmed in 2000.
 It shows the band performing in a dark venue intercut with gory footage and images of a shooting target.
 A much rarer video for "What You Say" was also produced in 2001, depicting a live performance intercut with anime scenes.

+To support the album, Skrape went on an American tour with Disturbed, which began on March 16, 2001.
+Later in 2001, Skrape embarked on the Extreme Steel Tour of North America, with Morbid Angel, Pantera, Slayer and Static-X. The tour was Pantera's last in America prior to their original breakup.
+On August 19, 2001, Skrape performed at the second day of the Summer Sonic Festival in Japan.
+Due to their popularity in the country, they featured as one of the main acts on the first stage, with The Cult opening for them at the festival, despite being much more well-known than Skrape in America.
+That year's lineup also included Beck, Cibo Matto, Incubus, Marilyn Manson, Seo Taiji, Slipknot, The Living End and The Strokes, among others.